frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 ## Torque and Speed

 When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.
 Torque refers to the rotational force applied to an object, while speed denotes how quickly that object rotates.
+In FRC, the unit used for speed is typically Rotations Per Minute (RPM).
+The units used for torque is typically Newton-Meters (Nm).

 !!!
 Note
     Speed and torque are inversely related in mechanical systems.
 This means that as one increases, the other decreases, and vice versa.
 For example, if speed is decreased by 4x, torque is increased by 4x.
 This is because of the principle of conservation of energy: the output energy is the same as the input energy, so if speed is reduced through mechanical means, torque must increase.

+### Mechanical Advantage

 Gears, sprockets, and chain all trade speed for torque (and vice versa) by changing the size of the transmission components.
-This is called "**mechanical advantage**" and is represented by a ratio of output force to input force.
-For example, a system that multiplies the torque by 4 (and in consequence dividing the speed by 4) would be called a "4:1 reduction."
+This is called **Mechanical Advantage**.
+Mechanical advantage is represented by the ratio of output force to input force.
+This ratio is also called the **Gear Ratio**, which is the ratio of the size of the driven component to the size of the driving component.

-In this stage, you'll focus on the basics of power transmissions, with an emphasis on how to create them in CAD.
-While you won't be calculating optimal power transmission ratios or exploring advanced technical details, you'll gain a solid foundation to build upon.
+Gear ratio is typically written in the form `n1:n2`.
+Since torque and speed are interlinked quantities, the ratio can be understood from the perspective of torque or speed.
+From the perspective of torque, `n1` is the output torque for `n2` input torque.
+From the perspective of speed, `n1` is the speed of the input for `n2` speed of the output.

+!!!
+Example
+    A system has a gear ratio of 4:1.
+This means the output torque is 4x the input torque and that the output speed is 1/4 the input speed.

+For a single stage transmission (only two transmission components), `n1` is the size of the driven component for `n2` size of the driving component.

-## Types of Power Transmissions
+## Power Transmission Types

 In FRC, the three most common types of power transmissions are gears, chain and sprocket, and belt and pulley.
 Although they all achieve the same end result of changing speed and torque, they each excel in different situations.
 In the following sections you'll be introduced to each of them and how to model them.